Italian Ricotta Pie

 What's the difference between ricotta pie and cheesecake?

 Ricotta pie and cheesecake are similar in many ways.
-Ricotta cheesecake is more dense becuase it's typically made with a mixture of cream cheese and ricotta cheese, while ricotta pie is a bit lighter since it's only made with ricotta.
+Ricotta cheesecake is more dense because it's typically made with a mixture of cream cheese and ricotta cheese, while ricotta pie is a bit lighter since it's only made with ricotta.

-Why does my ricotta pie taste so "eggy"?
+Why does my ricotta pie taste so eggy?

 The eggs are a crucial ingredient in this recipe, as they provide the custard-like texture of the filling.

-However, if you find that your ricotta pie is tasting too "eggy," it may be due to overbaking.
+However, if you find that your ricotta pie is tasting too eggy it may be due to overbaking.
 The filling should still jiggle a bit in the center when it's done baking, which will create a nice smooth custardy texture.

 How do I avoid a soggy crust?